MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 #### 1.10.6 Other guidelines

-If your Extension is directed at children under the age of 13, as defined in the [Children’s Online Privacy Protection Act](https://go.microsoft.com/fwlink/p/?LinkID=623015); you must notify Microsoft of this fact in [Partner Center](https://go.microsoft.com/fwlink/?linkid=2099798) and ensure that all ad content displayed in your Extension is appropriate for children under the age of 13.
+If your Extension is directed at children under the age of 13, as defined in the [Children’s Online Privacy Protection Act][FTCChildrensPrivacy]; you must notify Microsoft of this fact in [Partner Center][MicrosoftPartnerCenter] and ensure that all ad content displayed in your Extension is appropriate for children under the age of 13.

 ## 2 Content Policies